Saturday Night Live: Representations of minorities

 SNL has had "little representation from Asian actors, as cast members or hosts", in its run.
 Until Bowen Yang's 2019 promotion from writer to on-air performer, there had been only three people of Asian descent in the cast: Fred Armisen (2002–2013) had a Korean grandfather; Rob Schneider (1988–1994) had a Filipina grandmother; and Nasim Pedrad (2009–2014) was born in Tehran, Iran.
 In the first forty-seven seasons, the show had seven hosts who were of Asian descent.

 Denny Dillon was the first gay cast member in the 1980–81 season, but was in the closet at the time.
 So was Danitra Vance, who was the first Black lesbian cast member in the 11th season.
 Terry Sweeney was SNLs first openly gay male cast member, appearing in the 1985–1986 season.
 Sweeney was also the first openly gay series regular on network television.
 Bowen Yang is the sixth LGBTQ cast member, hired in 2019.
 Numerous news outlets noted the disconnect of Michaels hiring Yang, an out gay Chinese-American cast member, at the same time as Shane Gillis, who was found to have aired what was perceived as homophobic and anti-Asian jokes and slurs on his podcast.
 Within days, a spokesperson for Michaels announced Gillis was fired due to the controversy.
-Later, Gillis went on to host SNL in 2024 during the 49th season, and again in 2025 during the 50th season.
+(Michaels later said that it was NBC's decision, not his, to fire Gillis, and that NBC faced potential loss of ad revenue if Gillis remained.)
+Still, Gillis went on to host SNL in 2024 during the 49th season, and again in 2025 during the 50th season.
+Punkie Johnson became the first openly queer Black woman on the SNL cast (2020–2024).
 Molly Kearney became the first openly non-binary cast member in 2022.